gabindu/git-intro/git-intro-slides.md

 - _Always_ use `git pull` before you start editing.
 This pulls in any changes made by others (or yourself on another computer!) from the remote repository.

+## Using a graphical user interface (GUI) to git

+Now that you're comfortable with the principles behind git, you are ready to do everything with a few clicks (instead of typing `git add`, `git commit`, etc. all the time)!

+### On Windows or Mac OS:

+Install [Github Desktop](https://desktop.github.com/) (if not done yet), then add "an already existing repository" from your computer.
+It's quite self-explicatory!

+\pause
+### On Linux:

+- If you use Emacs, I recommend installing the `magit` package (ask me for help configuring it if necessary).
+- Otherwise, there are many other GUIs for git available (and which might already be installed on your system, e.g. `gitk`).
+There is also an unofficial version of [Github Desktop for Linux](https://github.com/shiftkey/desktop) (which I haven't tested myself).

 ## What else?

 ### Slack.com